Epigenomic and Transcriptomic Characterization of Secondary Breast Cancers.

 CONCLUSIONS: Differential gene expression and DNA methylation signatures are seen in both IDC and ILC SBCs, including genes that are relevant to tumor growth and proliferation.
 Differences in gene expression signatures corresponding with each histological subtype emphasize the importance of disease subtype-specific evaluations of molecular alterations.

 Graff-Baker, Amanda N; Orozco, Javier I; Marzese, Diego M; Salomon, Matthew P; Hoon, Dave S B; and Goldfarb, Melanie, "Epigenomic and Transcriptomic Characterization of Secondary Breast Cancers."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 174.